gtrdp/cs-rug-internship/LogBook/README.md

 	- Learned SQLite in swift in iOS.
 		- Other options to persist data on iOS: Realm, Core Data, Firebase.
 		- Decided to use CoreData rather than SQLite.
+	- Created `play-scala` project for the HTTP server.

 June #4 (Final Eval)